thebkv/bkv/Isaiah13.md

 > "for the day of the LORD is at hand."

-Fear spreads.
+Fear moves through Babylon.

 Hands become weak.

 Hearts melt.

-People experience anguish like a woman in labor.
+Isaiah compares the anguish to a woman in labor.

-They look at one another in amazement.

-Their faces burn.

-Something they believed to be stable is approaching its end.
+The city that seemed secure now knows that something is coming which it cannot stop.

 ### The Key

-The **day of the LORD** is a major prophetic expression.

-Here its immediate function is judgment upon Babylon.

-It is the time when God's judgment becomes active within history and the existing order can no longer continue as before.
+The **day of the LORD** is the moment when God's judgment becomes active against the order being addressed.

-Isaiah's childbirth image also matters.
+Here, that order is Babylon.

-Labor is painful because something is moving toward an unavoidable arrival.
+The labor image gives the moment a sense of inevitability.
+Once labor has begun, the process is moving toward an arrival.

-The old condition cannot simply freeze itself in place.
+Babylon has reached its appointed time.

 ### BKV

-There are moments when an inner arrangement reaches its day.

-Something that has governed us for years can suddenly become impossible to continue.

-The old explanations stop working.

-The familiar defenses weaken.
+Old inner structures can survive for years because we keep feeding them.

+Then something changes.

+A truth is finally seen.

+A fear loses credibility.

+A false identity can no longer explain who we are.

-The structure begins moving toward an end.
+The old world begins to loosen.

-Isaiah describes that experience as anguish because the collapse of a governing world can feel enormous while it is happening.

-Yet the chapter has already shown us who initiated the movement.

-The banner has been raised.

-The summons has gone out.

-Babylon's apparent permanence has already been broken.
+Isaiah calls this a day because there comes a point when what has been hidden becomes present and unavoidable.

+Babylon discovers that its time has come.

 ---

-## Isaiah 13:9–13 — The Heavens Are Shaken
+## Isaiah 13:9–13 — Babylon's Sky Goes Dark

 ### What Happens

-Isaiah's vision becomes cosmic:
+The vision expands into the heavens:

-> "For the stars of heaven and the constellations thereof shall not give their light."
+> "The stars of heaven and the constellations thereof shall not give their light."

 The sun is darkened.

-The moon withdraws its light.
+The moon stops shining.

-God says:

-> "I will punish the world for their evil, and the wicked for their iniquity."

-Then Isaiah names one of the central reasons for the judgment:
+Then God identifies something being judged:

 > "I will cause the arrogancy of the proud to cease, and will lay low the haughtiness of the terrible."